ProteanSoftware/capacitor-square/README.md

   totalAmount: 100, // amount in pennies/cents
   currencyCode: "GBP", // ISO currency code, must be support by square
   allowedPaymentMethods: ["CARD"], // Sqaure TendType: https://developer.squareup.com/docs/api/point-of-sale/android/com/squareup/sdk/pos/ChargeRequest.TenderType.html
-  autoReturnTimeout: 4000, // The timeout to set in milliseconds, or AutoReturn.NoTimeout.
+  autoReturnTimeout: 4000, // Android only - The timeout to set in milliseconds, or AutoReturn.NoTimeout.
 If you specify a timeout, it must be between 3200 milliseconds and 10000 milliseconds.
+  skipsReceipt: false, // iOS only - No documentation available from Square
   callbackUrl: "app-url-scheme://callback-url" // see iOS setup
 }).then(() => {
   console.log("transaction started");